SethHartman13/Avrae-Aliases-Snippets/README.md

 # Avrae Snippets and Aliases

-This is a repository of all the snippets and aliases I have either worked on or own myself.
+This is a repository of all the snippets and aliases I own for the Avrae Discord Bot, supplied by WoTC.
 If you have recommendations/bug fixes, contact me at shadowsstride@gmail.com or at shadowsstride on Discord.
 I will review bug fixes, recommendations, and other queries at my earliest convenience.

 ## Snippets:
 - None